veda-consulting-company/uk.co.vedaconsulting.mosaico/TESTING.md

 ## Manual Tests: Tokens

-This extension defines a TinyMCE plugin called "civicrmtoken".
+This extension defines a TinyMCE plugin called `civicrmtoken`.
 To test this plugin, create a mailing with a block of content.
 Then try each of the following:

 1. Edit a paragraph.
 In the toolbar, click the token dropdown and see a hotlist of 3-5 tokens.
 Pick one.
 Observe the new token in the paragraph.
 2. Edit a paragraph.
 In the toolbar, click the token icon and see a dialog.
 Pick one.
 Observe the new token in the paragraph.
 3. Edit a paragraph.
-Press Ctrl-Shift-T and see a dialog.
+Press `Ctrl-Shift-T` and see a dialog.
 Enter a filter and pick a token using the keyboard.
 Observe the new token in the paragraph.
 4. Edit a heading or button.
 Ensure that the the token icon/dropdown/hotkey work as expected.
 Observe the new token in the heading or button.

 ## Manual Tests: Images and Links